 Pharma firm Anges and Osaka University to begin testing coronavirus vaccine on animals

-TOKYO, March 24 (Reuters) - Japanese biopharmaceutical firm Anges Inc 4563.T said on Tuesday it and partner Osaka University had completed development of a prophylactic DNA vaccine against the new coronavirus and that it would begin testing it in animals soon.
+TOKYO, March 24 (Reuters) - Japanese biopharmaceutical firm Anges Inc 4563.T said on Tuesday that it and Osaka University had completed development of a DNA vaccine against the new coronavirus and that it would begin testing it in animals soon.

-Shares of Anges were untraded with a glut of buy orders in early morning.
+Shares of Anges surged as much as 17% in morning trade in Tokyo, compared with a 5.3% gain in the broader market.

-There are now more than 350,000 cases of coronavirus infections globally and over 15,000 deaths resulting from the disease it causes, called COVID-19.
+Anges, a drug-discovery company launched out of Osaka University, announced its collaboration with the school on a coronavirus vaccine on March 5.
+DNA vaccines are produced using an inactivated virus and can manufactured faster than protein based vaccines, according to the company statement.

 ((ran.kim@thomsonreuters.com; +81-3-4563-2740;))